LonePineGames/friday-facts/_posts/2021-10-22-macrotransaction.md

 When I first started to market NewCity, I committed to selling it the same way games were sold in the 90s: a single software product, purchased for life, and if we were to sell additional content, it would be a significant amount of content sold as an “Expansion Pack” (as opposed to DLC).
 We even considered the slogan “No DLC, always $19.93”.
 However, once we started receiving money from Steam and the company had a regular budget, I instantly understood why the industry has changed.

-90% (at least) of initial game sales happen when someone hears about the game, such as through social media.
+90% (at least) of initial game sales happen when someone first hears about the game, such as through social media.
 When someone popular streams the game, or a reddit post goes viral, large numbers of people are made aware of NewCity and some of them purchase it.
 I wanted to include a screenshot of our sales graph, but Steam would not allow that, so please take my word for it: our sales graph has a number of very big spikes, with a lower rate of sales in between.

 The fact of the matter is, dear mayor, this is no way to run a business.
 How is a business owner to know how many employees to hire, or how many resources to commit to the future of a game, without a reliable, predictable stream of income?

-{% include image.html class="caption-bottom" url="/assets/images/90/stadium.png" %}
+{% include image.html class="caption-bottom" url="/assets/images/90/witch.png" description="We’ll be releasing a new Halloween modpack this week.
+(For free -- we don't do microtransactions here.)" %}

 The games industry at large has found a way to make the income stream more regular: microtransactions.
 I’ve heard advice for business owners to “see how many times you can get the customer to pay for the same product.”
 The ideal case is a subscription MMO: the customer pays every month, over and over again, the same amount every month.